10 Cool And Unusual Things To Do In Alabama In 2022

 6. Play With The Dead

-Well, the locals didn’t quite like it.
-So they did what they do best: protest till they got what they wanted.
-A new playground in memory of the old too, umm… bring back the lost location from the dead?
-Surely one of the strangest things to do in Alabama is visiting dead strangers and the historic park?
+Well, the locals didn’t quite like it, so they did what they do best: protest until they got what they wanted.
+A new playground in memory of the old, too, umm… bring back the lost location from the dead?

 7. Check Out The Museum Dedicated To The Fitzgeralds